isomerpages/govtech-corp/_careers/Students and Graduates/Overview.md

 variant: tiptap
 image: /images/careers/students_and_graduates_overview_meta_image_compressed.jpg
 ---
-<h2>Have a hand in shaping Singapore's Smart Nation plans</h2>
+<h2>Have a hand in shaping Singapore's Smart Nation plans with our programmes</h2>
-<p>Kickstart a lifelong career with GovTech!</p>
 <p>Due to its ever-changing nature, the tech industry offers you a vibrant
 career trajectory, one that is replete with learning and growth opportunities.</p>
-<h4>Hoping to become a professional in the tech industry?</h4>
+<p>Hoping to become a professional in the tech industry?
+Get the head start
-<p>Get the head start you need by joining one of GovTech's programmes!</p>
+you need by joining one of GovTech's programmes!</p>
 <p>Ranked among Singapore's top 10 leading graduate employers in IT and Technology
 according to a 2023 survey by <a href="https://gradsingapore.com/singapore100/sector/it-and-technology" rel="noopener noreferrer nofollow" target="_blank">gradsingapore</a>,
-GovTech offers an array of programmes — from a technology boot camp to internships and scholarships – to help you achieve your unique career aspirations!</p>
+GovTech offers an array of programmes – from a technology boot camp to internships and scholarships – to help you achieve your unique career aspirations!</p>
 <div class="isomer-card-grid">
 <div class="isomer-card">